How Does the Ford F-150 Annoy Its Owners?

 Even the most popular vehicle in America can be annoying at times.
 The Ford F-150 is that model, and it’s a pickup truck trusted by millions of Americans every day.
 For the most part, this Ford truck does an excellent job of handling every type of drive while giving owners the strength needed.
 Whether using it for daily hauling, work at the construction site, or taking the family to the lake while towing a boat, this Ford pickup truck is a regular participant.
 That said, there are some ways this truck can annoy its owners.

 Where’s the permanent shutoff for the stop-start function of the Ford F-150?

 The stop-start function in the F-150 engines should improve fuel mileage for this truck.
 The system turns off the engine whenever the vehicle idles for more than a second.
 The engine restarts as soon as the driver presses the accelerator.
 Many vehicles include a button to disable this feature, which is what you find in this Ford truck.
-According to Cars.com, some owners complain there should be a way to permanently disable this feature, not a button that must be engaged every time you take the ruck for a drive.
+Some owners complain there should be a way to permanently disable this feature, not a button that must be engaged every time you take the ruck for a drive.

 Where did all the oil for this truck go?

 Ford F-150 models from 2018 to 2020 equipped with the 5.0-liter V8 engine are known to burn a lot of oil.
 Even though there aren’t any visible leaks, these trucks tend to consume more than one quart of oil for every 3,000 miles.
 This is something owners must understand when driving this truck.

 More transmission gears are not necessarily a good thing in the Ford F-150

 The 10-speed automatic transmission became available starting in 2017 for the F-150.
 This transmission should be smoother than the six or eight-speed models, but many owners complained this model has rough shifts and searches for the right gear.
 When downshifting is required, this transmission struggles with this function as well.

 You’ve got to refuel this truck more often than others